TannerBarcelos/Spendaro/README.md

 - **Databases**

-  - MySQL
+  - MySQL on Planetscale
   - DrizzleORM
-  - Redis for caching
+  - Redis on Upstash

 - **Infrastructure**

   - Docker for containerization
   - Kubernetes for container orchestration on EKS
-  - Jenkins for CI/CD Pipeline
-  - Github Actions for Marketing Site Deployment
+  - Github Actions for CI/CD pipelines of each service in the monorepo

 - **Project Management**
   - Figma for design